Loading

 Host Reflects: Explaining My Own Culture Was Harder Than Expected

-What I found most interesting about being the host was that I had to explain things about my own culture that I had never questioned before.
+What I found most interesting about being the host was that I had to actually think about and explain things about my own culture that I'd never questioned before.
 Why do we eat this food?
 Why does school work this way?
-Three Lessons Learned Sharing food and time with people is one of the best ways to connect with them.
-You understand your own culture better when you have to explain it to someone else.
-And being somewhere different is uncomfortable sometimes, but that discomfort is kind of the whole point.
-"I did not always have a good answer but it made me more aware of my own culture."
+I didn't always have a good answer but it made me more aware of my own culture than I expected.
+Three Lessons Learned Sharing food and time with people is one of the best ways to actually connect with them, Sicily taught me that.
+You understand your own culture a lot better when you have to explain it to someone else.
+And being in a different culture is uncomfortable sometimes but that discomfort is kind of the point.

-I Malavoglia — Giovanni Verga
+Their recommendation: I Malavoglia by Giovanni Verga (1881)

-Cinema Paradiso (1988) — Giuseppe Tornatore
+Their recommendation: Cinema Paradiso (1988), directed by Giuseppe Tornatore